Sunny Linnebur, PharmD, BCGP, BCPS, FCCP, FASCP

 Q: I am taking all my medications.
 Is there anything else I can do to stay as healthy as possible?

-A: Yes, eat healthy food; don't smoke; use only small amounts of alcohol or no alcohol at all.
-Also exercise daily, especially with friends; and stay interested and involved with every aspect of life.
-Keep track of the effects of your medications and get regular checkups to discuss your medicines with your doctor.
+A: Yes.
+Eat healthy food, don't smoke, and use only small amounts of alcohol or no alcohol at all.
+Also exercise daily, especially with friends, and stay interested and involved with every aspect of life.
+Get regular checkups even if you are feeling well because some diseases, such as high blood pressure, will not always make you feel bad.
+It is better to find potential problems earlier rather than later.